 While the terms of the agreement should be negotiated, it doesn’t mean that you should yield to all that the client wants.

 Be especially wary of a client who insists on you removing a crucial clause that protects your interests.
-Most often, many of the clients who insist on certain useful clauses being removed before they sign the virtual assistance contract are problem makers.
+Most often, many of the clients who insist on certain useful clauses being removed before they sign the virtual assistant contract PDF are problem makers.
 They are often the ones that tend to delay payments.
 You should be wary of such clients.
 At times, it’s better for freelancers and VAs to let some jobs go if they cannot come to an agreement with the clients that works for both parties.

 That said; some level of flexibility on the terms and conditions therein is also at times necessary.
 It is up to the VA to determine what is acceptable to him/her and what s/he can compromise on.